Waterbury & Danbury

 COVID-19 Important Messages

-Registration for summer and fall 21 classes will open April 6 for continuing students.
+Registration for fall 21 classes will open April 6 for continuing students.

 Continuing students click here to register on myCommNet.

-New and transfer students may apply online at nv.edu/apply.
-New and transfer student registration begins April 20.
+New and transfer students may apply online at nv.edu/apply beginning April 20.

 View instructional methods and search courses here.